Snowflake

 • Manage access to Snowflake Roles and Securable Objects

-• Perform User Access Reviews (UAR) assigning managers or group admins to periodically review users with access to Snowflake Roles
+• Perform User Access Reviews (UARs) to assign managers or group admins to periodically review users with access to Snowflake Roles

 • Audit Event logs for any access changes on managed Snowflake Resources